+1. Ask students to

+Kernel Strategy Action and Strategy Action Strategy Action

-- 1. Ask students to - Eclearly define an issue or problem, - Kidentify two opposing sides or contrasting points of view. - 2.
+- identify two opposing sides or contrasting points of view. - 2.
 On a whiteboard or large chart paper, draw a line to represent a tug-of-war rope.
-Ask students to label the two ends of the rope.

-- 4. Invite students to place the tugs on the line, placing - the more powerful arguments near the ends - the less powerful arguments closer to the center

-Debate will ensue, and consensus is the goal!

-5. Pose questions to clarify and extend reasoning throughout this process.
+Ask students to label the two ends of the rope. - 3.
+Invite students to generate arguments or tugs for either side of the rope and record these on sticky notes.
+(They can do this individually, in pairs, small groups, or as a class). - 4.
+Invite students to place the tugs on the line, placing - the more powerful arguments near the ends - 🖊 the less powerful arguments closer to the center - Debate will ensue, and consensus is the goal! - 5.
+Pose questions to clarify and extend reasoning throughout this process.